Having a baby is obviously a joyous time in one's life, but that doesn't mean the body chemistry always cooperates.

-Postpartum blues, which is more serious, usually kicks in 2-4 weeks after birth, and comes with these same symptoms, along with more serious ones like feelings of anger, severe mood swings, and thoughts of self harm or harm toward the baby.
+Postpartum blues, which is more serious, usually kicks in 2-4 weeks after birth, and comes with these same symptoms, along with more serious ones like feelings of anger or debilitating mood swings.
 These are also the result of dramatic hormone changes but should never be overlooked or downplayed just because they're due to hormones.
 It's important to keep lines of communication open with your partner and other caregivers in the days and weeks after birth in order to receive the help and support that you need.

 How Can Women Avoid The Postpartum Emotional Baby Blues?While it's not entirely possible for any woman to predict how her hormones will respond, supporting the right nutritional pathways in the body can help to lessen severity.
 Changing hormone levels involve many organs, most notably the liver, which is responsible for breaking down the hormones that your body is done with.
 New moms should consider eating liver-friendly foods to support this process, as well as nutrients to support neurotransmitters and the nervous system to lessen the severity of symptoms.
 These foods include:

 - Green leafy veggies